hakuhodo-technologies/scope-rl/recgym/README.md

 RECGym provides a recommender environment.
 - `"RECEnv-v0"`: Standard recommender environment.

-RECGym consists of the following a environments.
+RECGym consists of the following environment.
 - [RECEnv](./envs/rec.py#L14): The basic configurative environment.

-RECGym is configurative about the following a module.
+RECGym is configurative about the following module.
 - [UserModel](./envs/simulator/function.py#L13): Class to define the user model of the recommender system.

 Note that users can customize the above modules by following the [abstract class](./envs/simulator/base.py).